 RoboPlay Video Competition

-The RoboPlay Video Competition is designed for K-12 students to learn robotics while having fun and exploring their creativity in writing, storytelling, art, music, choreography, design, video editing and film production, and at the same time seamlessly learning C-STEM subjects.
+The RoboPlay Video Competition is a robotics-centric video competition for K-14 students.
+It designed for students to learn robotics while having fun and exploring their creativity in writing, storytelling, art, music, choreography, design, video editing and film production, and at the same time seamlessly learning C-STEM subjects.
 The necessary robot coordination to match the movement of multiple modules to music requires not only teamwork in designing a well-organized visual performance, but also the math and programming skills to produce the desired actions.
 The competitions enable students with different interests to explore the basic concepts of C-STEM in conjunction with their artistic and music talents.

 - Best Storyline